renato0307/learning-go/it1-api-unit-tests-with-mocks.md

 ```

 Next we need to change the `NewUuid` implementation to bind it to the
-`ProgrammingFunctions` function.
+`ProgrammingFunctions` struct.
 This makes this structure implement the
 interface.

 To make the struct implement the interface, we need to put it as `receiver` of